KGB: Afghanistan

 On 19 November 1979, the KGB had a meeting on which they discussed Operation Cascade, which was launched earlier that year.
 The operation carried out bombings with the help of GRU and FCD.
 On 27 December, the centre received news that KGB Special Forces Alpha and Zenith Group, supported by the 154th OSN GRU, also known as Muslim battalion and paratroopers from the 345th Independent Guards Airborne Regiment stormed the Tajbeg Palace and killed Amin and his 100–150 personal guards.
 His 11-year-old son died due to shrapnel wounds.
 The Soviets installed Karmal as Amin's successor.
 Several other government buildings were seized during the operation, including the Interior Ministry building, the Internal Security (KHAD) building, and the General Staff building (Darul Aman Palace).
 Out of the 54 KGB operators that assaulted the palace, 5 were killed in action, including Colonel Grigori Boyarinov, and 32 were wounded.
 Alpha Group veterans call this operation one of the most successful in the group's history.
 In June 1981, there were 370 members in the Afghan-controlled KGB intelligence service throughout the nation which were under the command of Ahmad Shah Paiya and had received all the training they need in the Soviet Union.
 By May 1982, the Ministry of Internal Affairs was set up in Afghanistan under the command of KHAD.
 In 1983, Boris Voskoboynikov became the next head of the KGB while Leonid Kostromin became his Deputy Minister.

-August 1991 coup
+August 1991 and dissolution

-On 18 August 1991, Chairman of the KGB Vladimir Kryuchkov, along with seven other Soviet leaders, formed the State Committee on the State of Emergency and attempted to overthrow the government of the Soviet Union.
-The purpose of the attempted coup d'état was to preserve the integrity of the Soviet Union and the constitutional order.
-President Mikhail Gorbachev was arrested and ineffective attempts were made to seize power.
-Within two days, the attempted coup collapsed.

-The KGB was succeeded by the Federal Counterintelligence Service (FSK) of Russia, which was succeeded by the Federal Security Service of the Russian Federation (FSB).
+The KGB dissolved on December 3, 1991.
+Its immediate successor agencies were the Federal Security Agency of the RSFSR (AFB), the Inter-Republican Security Service (MSB), the Central Intelligence Service (TsSR), and the Committee for the Protection of the State Border (KOGG).
+In 1993, the KGB was succeeded overall by the Federal Counterintelligence Service (FSK) of Russia (itself a direct successor to the AFB), which in-turn was succeeded by the Federal Security Service of the Russian Federation (FSB).